 The complications of EPCs, FIT pre-accreditation and the government’s ever changing policies (rarely in the right direction for us!) are beyond the scope of this report, but suffice to say that we scraped though on the deadlines, and the admin was finally in place. the project was financially viable, and we were ready to proceed.

 The above image shows the before, and progress was so fast that we were unable to capture any “during” shots so the next shots show the panels fully installed.

-We are now waiting for the final connections to be made, and we should be generating power by the end of March 2016.
+We have been generating power since the end of March 2016.
 The advantage of this site is that the electrical energy produced by this installation can be used, during the day, when the panels are producing the power, rather than just going out to the grid which would be the case in many domestic installations.

-Many thanks to James Tomlin of Oxford Digital Media for the aerial photography.
+Many thanks to James Tomalin of Oxford Digital Media for the aerial photography.